Honorable Jim Murphy, Chair, House Committee on Special Purpose Districts

 Overlapping Services: TCEQ does not have mapping information for water and/or wastewater providers because this function was transferred from the TCEQ to the Public Utility Commission on September 1, 2014.
 As a result, TCEQ is unaware of possible overlapping service providers.

 TCEQ's Supervision: As with general law districts, the TCEQ will have general supervisory authority, including bond review authority and review of financial reports.

-Water Use - HB 4345 specifies that "the district has the powers and duties provided by the general law of this state applicable to navigation districts created under Section 59, Article XVI, Texas Constitution, including Chapters 60 and 62, Water Code".
+Water Use - HB 4317 specifies that "the district has the powers and duties provided by the general law of this state applicable to navigation districts created under Section 59, Article XVI, Texas Constitution, including Chapters 60 and 62, Water Code".

-Within Travis County, 91 percent of the total water use was surface water in 2014.
-Eighty eight percent of all the surface water use was for municipal purposes.
-The water source of the proposed district might pursue is unknown.
+Within Liberty County, 35 percent of the total water use was groundwater (Gulf Coast Aquifer) in 2014.
+Ninety five percent of all the groundwater pumping was for municipal use.

 582 Commission on Environmental Quality, 580 Water Development Board